lgass95/CS601_FinalProject_Gass/README.md

 <h1>Luke Gass Portfolio Website - CS 601 Final Project</h1>

 <h2>Description:</h2>
     <p>This is a portfolio website I have created for CS 601.
-This site utilizes semantic HTML, CSS, and JavaScript to provide an aesthetically pleasing and intereactive experience for users and to demonstrate what I have learned during the semester.</p>
+This site utilizes semantic HTML, CSS, and JavaScript to provide an aesthetically pleasing and intereactive experience for users and to demonstrate what I have learned during the semester.
+It was tested on Google Chrome, Mozilla Firefox, and Apple Safari.</p>

 <h2>Design:</h2>
     <p> I decided to go with a simple, clean design overall, with a content container and background with a monochromatic color scheme.
 I think this lends to the flexibility of the design and makes it easier to change the layout on the mobile version.
 I also used text shadows and box shadows to provide some framing/depth.
 The overall layout is designed to be simple to navigate and make the content of each page prominent.
 I utilized media queries, flexbox, and CSS grid to make the pages adjust for screen sizes.
 I found that some of these methods worked better for some elements (for example, the grid layout for a photo gallery and blog posts) and also worked worked well together when combined.
 These changed the layout for smaller screens by making images smaller and text larger, and got rid of decoration on the margin to emphasize the content.</p>